ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 12. Open `Advanced settings` and set the Frequency to `5s`
 13. Click `Next`
 14. Click `Create and start`

-> [!NOTE]
-> Because we are moving quickly, Elasticsearch may take some time to update field lists in the UI.
-If you encounter a situation where Elasticsearch doesn't recognize one of the fields we just parsed, click the Refresh icon in the upper-right of the Instruqt tab and try again to create the Map.

 ## Creating an alert